ashutoshraina/ashutoshraina.github.io/Snow/_posts/2014-09-12-Implicit-And-Explicit-In-CSharp.md

             }
         }

 I think it would quite useful in providing conversion operations from one type to another.
-The simplest candidate would when you have multiple addresses and you need them in a certain formar (read Type) to send it to a shipping agency.
+The simplest candidate would when you have multiple addresses and you need them in a certain format (read Type) to send it to a shipping agency.